Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: Review of Torus-equivariantly Embedded Toric Manifolds

 \begin{lemma} From the data of a given Delzant polytope $\Delta$, we can construct an open covering $\{U_{\lambda}\}_{\lambda \in \Lambda}$ of the corresponding toric manifold $X$ and a set of maps $\{\varphi_{\lambda}:U_{\lambda}\to \mathbb{C}^{n}\}_{\lambda \in \Lambda}$ such that

 for any vertices $\lambda,\sigma \in \Lambda$ such that $U_{\lambda}\cap U_{\sigma} \neq \emptyset$. \end{lemma}

-The detailed construction in terms of the notation used here is given in \cite[Section 2.1 and Section 3.2]{yamaguchi2023toric}.
-Moreover, the complement of toric diviors in a $2n$-dimensional symplectic toric manifold can be identified with a complex $n$-dimensional torus.
+The detailed construction in terms of the notation used here is given in \cite[Section 2.1 and Section 3.2]{MR4938007}.
+Moreover, the complement of toric divisors in a $2n$-dimensional symplectic toric manifold can be identified with a complex $n$-dimensional torus.